Detectives: Alabama girl tied to bed posts, chewed herself free from restraints - NewsBreak

 DADEVILLE, Ala.
 (WRBL) – Chilling details involving an alleged kidnapping and discovery of two decomposing bodies are unfolding at a Dadeville mobile home along CR 34.
 Investigators are calling the 12-year-old girl who escaped the house of horrors early Monday morning a hero.
 Detectives say the girl was restrained to bed posts inside the mobile home for more than a week and given alcohol to keep her in a drugged state.
 Investigators say she escaped by chewing out of her restraints, damaging the braces on her teeth in the process.

 The man who lived at the mobile home, 37-year-old Jose Reyes, was arrested Monday, August 1, and charged with Kidnapping 1st Degree.
-Tuesday, Reyes was additionally charged with three counts of Capital Murder and two counts of Abuse of a Corpse after investigators discovered two decomposing bodies inside the residence.
+Prosecutors expect to charge Reyes with two counts of Capital Murder, along with other charges, after their investigation revealed two decomposing bodies inside the residence.

 Reyes was located Monday in the Auburn area by U.S. Marshalls and taken into custody.
 He remains behind bars in Tallapoosa County, on no bond, pending the additional charges.

 The investigation began Monday when the sheriff says the girl was seen by a motorist as the child walked along CR 34, down from the mobile home.
 The motorist called 911, deputies arrived, and the little girl received medical attention.
 Court documents indicate deputies observed marks on the victim’s wrists indicative of being restrained.
 Multiple law enforcement agencies then began an investigation at the mobile home; that’s when the bodies were located.
-The metal underpinning of the mobile home was ripped off, and it looks like investigators focused their attention along the ground under the mobile home.‘Operation Simon Says’: Authorities conduct sex offender compliance op in Union County area
+The metal underpinning of the mobile home was ripped off, and it looks like investigators focused their attention along the ground under the mobile home.

 Tuesday, yellow crime scene tape still surrounds the mobile home in the 34-hundred block of County Road 34, where Reyes lives.
 Tallapoosa County Sheriff’s investigators remain at the scene.
 The FBI and Department of Homeland Security are also involved in the investigation.